The Most Dangerous Document in Your Organization

 The Pattern

 There’s no mechanism to detect noncompliance.
 No evidence trail that proves adherence.
 No control that enforces the boundary.
 There’s a document.
-And there’s hope.
+And hope.

 In regulated environments, hope is not a control.